hyperledger/fabric/docs/source/certs_management.md

 ### Organization CA Certificates

-Organization CA Root certificates and Organization CA Admin certificates are issued for each organization.
+Organization CA Root Certificates and Organization CA Admin Certificates are self-signed certificates if creating a new Certificate Authority (CA), or provided by an external CA.

 #### Organization CA Root Certificate

-**Description**: Public certificate that permits verification of all certificates issued by the Organization CA.
+**Description**: Public Certificate that permits verification of all certificates issued by the Organization CA.

-**Location**: Stored on disk in the Organization CA directory, or in the channel configuration (ca-cert.pem).
+**Location**: Stored on disk in the Organization CA directory (ca-cert.pem), and copied into the channel configuration to verify identifies for the organization.

-**Impact if expired**: A new Organization CA Root certificate must be issued.
-Organization CA Root certificates are valid for 15 years.
+**Impact if expired**: A new Organization CA Root Certificate must be issued.
+Organization CA Root Certificates are valid for 15 years.

 #### Organization CA Admin Certificate